 Kings Canyon National Park was formed in 1940 to protect the deep canyon of the Kings River.
 A short three years later these two parks were joined to be managed as one.
 The Sequoia and Kings Canyon National Parks are 1,353 square miles with elevation ranges from 1,000 feet above sea level to the highest point in the contiguous United States at 14,505 feet in elevation.
 Adventure truly lives here for all visitors.

-When you think of The Sequoia and Kings Canyon National Parks the first thing that is most likely to pop to mind are the tall, majestic locals.
+When you think of The Sequoia and Kings Canyon National Parks the first thing most likely to pop to mind are the tall, majestic locals.
 The Sequoias.
 These massive giants grow, on average, to more than 30 feet in width and over 250 feet in height.
 The Redwoods grow at a speedy rate of two feet in height per year throughout its first fifty to one hundred years.
 And if the sheer size of these trees don’t stop your breath, the age and wisdom of them certainly will.
 Some of the trees, experts have determined, live to the age of 2,000 years.
 The average age of mature trees is from about 800 to 1,500 years.
 Sierra Redwoods are the world’s oldest trees.

 Want to see them in person?
 Here are the best Sequoia immersing hikes: